-Before you try anything on this article, please note that it is not aimed at anyone with kidney disease, kidney stones, or any other kidney problem, nor anyone who uses a diuretic (a tablet to prevent water retention).
+Before you try anything in this article, please note that it is not aimed at anyone with kidney disease, kidney stones, or any other kidney problem, nor anyone who uses a diuretic (a tablet to prevent water retention).
 It is also NOT suitable for pregnant women.
 If you have a kidney problem or use diuretic tablets, please follow your medical adviser's advice.
-This hub is aimed at those who may be getting older and are finding that they have to visit the bathroom more often than when they were younger, but otherwise have no other general health problems.
-This hub does NOT provide medical advice.

 First, ask yourself whether you might have a urinary tract infection (UTI).
 Also called a bladder infection, this is one of the commonest reasons for having to visit the bathroom frequently, both day and night.
 The symptoms of a urinary infection include:

 - Pain when passing water, or there may be a burning sensation;

 - You may need to urinate urgently or you may dribble because you are unable to control the flow, even though there are only small amounts of urine to be passed;

 - Blood in the urine, or it may look pinkish or red or cloudy;

 - Your lower abdomen and your back may feel painful, tender or heavy.

 If you have these symptoms or suspect you may have a bladder infection, please make an appointment with your medical adviser as soon as possible.

 For men, an increase in the size of the prostate gland can lead to problems with urination, including dribbling, reduced flow, etc. If you have these symptoms, please see your medical adviser - it is important to catch any problems as early as possible.

 How to Reduce Bathroom Visits